RuslanSerdiuk/DevOps_Tasks_and_solutions/CICD/Task_1/README.md

 > #### *This task was only done to demonstrate some of the capabilities of the Jenkins server and config it.
 Plus writing some standard pipelines.*

 ### Preparation:
-- I used Vagrant to quickly get a Jenkins server machine up and running + automated jdk installation and doker
+- I used [Vagrant](https://www.vagrantup.com/downloads) and [VirtuaBox](https://www.virtualbox.org/wiki/Downloads) to quickly get a Jenkins server machine up and running + automated jdk installation and doker
+- Just run `vagrant init` and `vagrant up` and that's it.
+You can practice!

 ## Task Desription